-- Page Logic: Yellow text beneath your answers, indicating which page the question logic will send respondents to.
+- Question Logic: Yellow text beneath your answers, indicating which page the question logic will send respondents to.
 Only answers with logic applied to them will appear in the list below your question.

-- Click 'Manage Logic’ for the first page you want to set logic from
+- Select ‘Manage Logic’ for the page you wish to set logic from

 - Exit/ Thank You pages will not be listed with Question Pages in the 'Page Logic' menu.
 If you need to visit and edit these, use the 'Manage Pages' menu.